Pothole & Utility Cut Repairs

 How long will it take to repair a pothole once they are reported?

 New locations are inspected and rated to determine priority.
 Potholes that cause concern in the driving lanes of high-traffic (priority) streets will be repaired with a higher priority.
 Potholes deemed emergencies, including verified Tier 1 locations on the Report a Pothole Map, will be made safe within 24-72 hours, weather permitting.

 In some cases, what is reported as a pothole is actually a Utility Cut that has been filled in with gravel until it can be permanently repaired.
 A Utility Cut is the excavation required to repair, connect or maintain underground utilities (water, sewer, natural gas, power, telephone, etc.).
 Roads, sidewalks and landscaping damaged by a Utility Cut in the winter are filled with gravel until permanent repairs can begin in the summer.
 The square or rectangular-shaped holes on high-traffic streets are maintained regularly; however, heavy traffic and temperature changes can cause the gravel to sink.
-Deficiencies can be reported by calling Public Works Customer Service at 306-975-2476.
+Deficiencies can be reported by calling our Customer Care Centre at 306-975-2476.